ninabarzh/broomstick/content/posts/reisswolf.md

 Let’s not downplay ISO 27001.
 It’s a rigorous and respected standard, and getting certified isn’t a matter of ticking a few boxes.
 It means a company has a functioning information security management system and has passed an audit.
 However, it’s not a guarantee of invulnerability.

-ISO 27001 comes with 114 controls under Annex A—but not all of them are mandatory.
+ISO 27001 comes with 114 controls under Annex A, but not all of them are mandatory.
 Implementation is selective, and certification scope is often limited to specific business units or data centres.
 In a franchise-heavy model like REISSWOLF’s (they’ve got 68+ partners across Europe), such scope limitations are even more critical.

 The potential for inconsistent security practices between franchises is considerable.
-And unless REISSWOLF centrally audits each of them to the same standard—and publishes the results—clients are left to assume, hope, or pray.
+And unless REISSWOLF centrally audits each of them to the same standard, and publishes the results, clients are left to assume, hope, or pray.

 ---